Basic Quantum Algorithms: Analysis of the entanglement

 \section{Analysis of the entanglement}

 Summarizing the set of states of the qubits after each step, we have

-Regardless of $f$, the qubits are unentangled during the execution of Deutsch's algorithm because each state $\ket{\psi_i}$ for $i$ from 1 to 3 is a tensor product of 1-qubit pure states.
-The qubits are unentangled all the time.
+Regardless of $f$, the qubits are unentangled during the execution of Deutsch's algorithm because each state $\ket{\psi_i}$ for $i$ from 1 to 3 is a tensor product of single-qubit pure states.
+The qubits remain unentangled throughout the algorithm.
 This means that Deutsch's algorithm is faster than classical algorithms making use of quantum parallelism only.

 There is an alternate route to analyze entanglement.
-No 2-qubit operator $A\otimes B$ creates or destroys entanglement.
+No two-qubit operator $A\otimes B$ creates or destroys entanglement.
 In Deutsch's algorithm, only CNOT can create entanglement and it is used at most one time.
 Then, for each function $f$ we can simplify the whole algorithm in order to obtain only one final operator, whose input is $\ket{01}$.
 If we simplify the algorithm for each $f$, we obtain

 where the control of $\text{CNOT}_{10}$ is the second qubit and the target is the first qubit.
 We conclude right away that no entanglement is created when $f$ is $f_0$ or $f_3$.
-For $f_1$ and $f_2$, the CNOT's control qubit is set to 1 because the input is $\ket{01}$, in these cases, no entanglement is created because CNOT creates entanglement only if the state of the control qubit is a superposition state, although this condition alone is not sufficient.
+For $f_1$ and $f_2$, the CNOT's control qubit is set to 1 because the input is $\ket{01}$, in these cases, no entanglement is created because CNOT can create entanglement only if the control qubit is in a superposition state, although this condition alone is not sufficient.